 Read with me lessons take the children to the world of the animal characters for short cartoon stories.
-These are recorded on the CD and animated on the Multi-ROM and DVD.
+These are recorded on the CD and animated on the Multi-ROM.
 In this lesson the children:

-- learn the second vocabulary set and structure for the unit through a fun cartoon story involving the animal characters (Fifi, Benny, and Prickly) - are gradually exposed to new "passive" vocabulary and functional language in the later units - act out the story - learn a new song relating to the story to consolidate the vocabulary from the unit - sing the song with actions
+- learn the second vocabulary set and structure for the unit through a fun cartoon story involving the animal characters - Fifi, Benny and Prickly - hear the song that they will sing in the next lesson as part of the story - develop pre-reading skills - are exposed to new "passive" vocabulary and functional language - act out the story - discuss what happens in the story and why

-There is a corresponding Activity Book page focusing on the story characters and language from it.
+There is a corresponding Activity Book page focusing on the story and language from it.

-Count with me (Lesson 4)
+Sing with me (Lesson 4)